uablrek/system-dynamics/WORLD3.md

 ## Animations

-I find it very interresting to alter parameters and run an animation of plots. the `bau2_animation()` function in [world3.py](world3.py) animates resources from 1e12 to 2e12.
-An interresting observation IMHO is that the food plot before 2030 is independent of resources (and hence also the population).
+I find it interresting to alter parameters and run an animation of plots. the `bau2_animation()` function in [world3.py](world3.py) animates resources from 1T to 2T.

 <img src="figures/bau2_nranimation.svg" />